BrunoMSPais/BrunoMSPais/README.md

 I am a fullstack web developer with a background on the MERN Stack and I'm currently loking for my first job as a web developer.

-Meanwhile I am developing personal projects where I can show and practice my skills, such as learning new ones.
+Meanwhile I am developing personal projects where I can show and practice my skills and also learn new ones.

 📫 How to reach me: